3618 King Rd. Suite A-1

-During your dog's stay, he/she will be let out during the day for daycare, as long as they pass the temperament test.
+During your dog's stay, he/she will be let out during the day for daycare, as long as he/she pass the temperament test.
 That is roughly 6 hours of continuous play during the day.
-They will be put away for dinner and rest around 4pm each day.
-We will let them out about an hour after eating for a potty break.
+The dog will be put away for dinner and rest around 4pm each day.
+We will let your dog out about an hour after eating for a potty break.
 When we leave for the night, all dogs will be secured in their rooms.
 At a time between 10:30pm and 12am, staff will come back to let the dogs out for the final time.
-We will be back first thing in the morning to let them out and start breakfasts.
+We will be back first thing in the morning to let them out and start breakfast.

-Can I have my dog bathed before I pick them up?
+Can I have my dog bathed before I pick him/her up?

 We have a very nice bathing room at Pups Paradise.
 We use a HydroSurge Bathing System that combines air, water and shampoo that jets it all down to the skin of the dog.
 This is a very efficient system and leaves the dogs clean and refreshed.
 We will be happy to bathe your dog for you prior to a pick up.
 All we need is a time that you will be back to pick him/her up and we will do a bath 2 hours prior.
 This will allow your dog time to dry.
 The cost is $15 if your dog is in daycare or boarding.
-Your dog may be slightly damp at pick up and this service does not include a brush out and complete blow dry.
-That would be through our grooming service.
+Your dog may be slightly damp at pick up and this service does not include a blow dry or brush out.

 Can I get my dog groomed?

-We do have grooming services, Ashley our groomer, is available for appointments.
-She sets her own pricing and appointments so you would have to contact her directly (419-350-6782) if you want to schedule and get pricing.
+Grooming is no longer available at our Sylvania location.
+We still have grooming available at our Perrysburg location.
+Hannah, the groomer, is available for appointments.
+She sets her own pricing and appointments, so you would have to call or text her directly (419-309-6869) if you want to schedule and get pricing.